Mardan Cantonment

-Mardan Cantonment is located in the 2nd largest city of Khyber Pakhtunkhwa, in Mardan and is the only cantonment in Mardan District and Mardan Division.
+Mardan Cantonment is located in Mardan, the second largest city of Khyber Pakhtunkhwa, and is the only cantonment in Mardan District and Mardan Division.
 It is the centre of one of the most renowned regiment of Pakistan Army - The Punjab Regiment.
 The cantonment has a large area for training and offices.
 Mardan once served as a base for British troops, who never managed to fully control the region's Pashtun tribes.
 Now it is home to the Pakistan Air Force Academy, at the Risalpur air base; and the Pakistan Army's School of Artillery and School of Armor and Mechanized Warfare.

 Overview and history

-Mardan sits on a plain surrounded on three sides in 2009 by mountains controlled by the Islamic militants.
+Mardan sits on a plain, surrounded on three sides in 2009 by mountains controlled by the Islamist militants.
 Swat lies just 30 miles to the north, with the main road to that troubled valley running straight through town.
 Mardan has the feel of a backwater.
 On the edge of town is rusting ghost of the sugar mill that once powered the local economy.
 Billboards depict glitzy shopping malls never built.

 Mardan has an important historical and geographical position.
 A region communicating Afghanistan and India in the past, it had witnessed a wonderful history.
 Alexander the Great reached the valley through Kunar Afghanistan and Swat in 326 BC.This was followed by Buddhism until the 7th century AD.
-Towards the end of 7th century; the Afghans arrived in the region.
+Towards the end of 7th century; the Dilazak Afghans arrived in the region.
 They introduced Islam in the valley.
 Following this Sultan Sabuktagin, Mahmood Ghaznavi, Mohammad Ghori, Mughals until the time of Aurangzeb and Nadir Shah ruled the valley.
 Then came the Sikhs and finally British Raj until 1947.

 As of 1903 Mardan Cantonment in Peshawar District, North-West Frontier Province, was the permanent headquarters of the Queen's Own Corps of Guides.
-It is also the headquarters of the Mardan tahsll and the Yusufzai subdivision.
+It is also the headquarters of the Mardan tehsil and the Yusufzai subdivision.
 Population (1901), 3,572.
 The cantonment is situated in 34°12'N. and 72°2'E., on the right bank of the Kalpani river, 33 miles north-east of Peshawar and 15 miles north of Nau- shahra, on the North-Western Railway.
 The fort was built by Hodson of the Guides in 1854.
 The civil lines lay in the southern part of the cantonment on the Naushahra road, and contained the Assistant Commissioner's bungalow, courthouse, tahslll, Government dispensary, and other public offices.
 An Anglo-vernacular middle school was maintained by the District board.
 The village of Hoti, from which the station is sometimes called Hoti Mardan, lies 2 miles from the cantonment.